Trade guide

-How to Become an MOT Tester in the UK (2026 Guide)
+How to Become an MOT Tester in the UK

 Overview

 MOT testers conduct the mandatory annual safety checks on UK vehicles over 3 years old.
 With 32 million vehicles needing annual MOTs, qualified testers are always needed.
-The role combines mechanical knowledge with legal compliance, offering steady employment at garages, fast-fit centers, and council testing stations.
+The role combines mechanical knowledge with legal compliance, offering steady employment at garages, fast-fit centres, and council testing stations.

 Step-by-Step Career Path